Authorisation flow actions

 }

-To complete the wait action, you should develop a UI that indicates an authorisation step is being completed in a separate app or website.
+To complete the wait action, develop a UI that indicates an authorisation step is being completed in a separate app or website.

 When the payment status changes to either executed or failed, display a screen that informs the user of the payment's success or failure.